-You can use widgets in order to display a list of active projects, clients in debt, etc. Using result metrics allows you to display numeric data, for example project cost, outstanding invoices, sum of weekly quotes, etc. Also, you can use ratio metrics to calculate the ratio between to important markers.
+You can use widgets in order to display a list of active projects, clients in debt, etc. Using result metrics allows you to display numeric data, for example, project cost, outstanding invoices, sum of weekly quotes, etc. Also, you can use ratio metrics to calculate the ratio between two important results.
 Charts are for... well, charts.

 Now go to your dashboard and start customizing it!

 If you already have a dashboard and want to modify it:

 2. Choose, whether you wish to modify the existing dashboard (click on Dashboard options to rename), create a new one (click New dashboard), or Duplicate current dashboard if you like the way it looks, but don't want to make changes to the original one.
 You can also delete the dashboard if needed.

 Just drag and drop the dashlets around on your dashboard to rearrange them the way you see fit.

 To modify an existing dashlet on your dashboard, just click on the Modify button on the dashlet.